Laurel's Heirloom Tomato Plants

 Payment Information ...and shipping details (Please read before you order.)

 Because plant prices do not include shipping and handling, please take a moment to familiarize yourself with shipping costs before ordering.
 This important payment & shipping information includes a detailed explanation of shipping and packaging costs and techniques and our guarantee.

-Growing Tips and Garden Products Laurel's best growing tips, organic gardening products, organic plant food, coco peat, and favorite tomato books.
+Growing Tips and Garden Products Laurel's best growing tips, organic gardening products, SmartPots for your container garden and all organic plant nutrients and pest and disease control.
 Plus, learn how to easily and successfully grow even the largest tomato plants in containers.

 Will This Be a Gift?
 Laurel's Heirloom Tomato Plants offers personalized gift certificates for all occasions.
 Our gift certificates are themselves an elegant gift.
 You may choose certain varieties, or a certain number of plants or a dollar amount for your recipient's certificate.

 What is an Heirloom Tomato?

 Discover why heirloom tomatoes have the fabulous old-time tomato taste you remember or may have never experienced.

 A definitive answer to this age old question.

 A Photo Gallery of some 'Stranded on a Deserted Island' choices ...a few of Laurel's favorites.

 Go to Tomatofest.com